iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 Here, you can see your username, password and email addresses.
-If you signed up with a GitHub.com, GitLab.com or Bitbucket.org account, the username and email address are fetched from your connected Git account.
+If you signed up with a GitHub.com, GitLab.com or Bitbucket.org account, the username and email address are fetched from your connected Git cloud account.

 You can update your username and password.

 **Managing email addresses:**

 You can add multiple email addresses to a single Studio account.
-For each new email address that you add, you will receive an email with a link to verify the email address.
+You can login to the account with any of your verified email addresses.

 One of your email addresses must be designated as primary.
 This is the address to which Studio will send all your account notification emails.